 Thus, manifestations, attitudes and activities of the individual are phenomena representing the resultant of forces of the functional unities of which the personality structure consists.
-As a consequence, the internal movements determining the actions, behaviour, attitude and manifestations representing the everyday somatic processes and the psyche of man, and the energy transfers within the structure, are of two directions within the whole personality: the internal movements determining the response, and the results of energy transfer are of somato-psychic domination at one time, and psycho-somatic at another time.
+As a consequence, the internal movements determining the actions, behaviour, attitude and manifestations representing the everyday somatic processes and the psyche of man, and the energy transfers within structure, are of two directions within the whole personality: the internal movements determining the response, and the results of energy transfer are of somato-psychic domination at one time, and psycho-somatic at another time.

-I shall not quote case records to illustrate the psychic events arising under the influence of stimuli starting primarily from the somatic organism, or of somatic phenomena elicited by primarily psychic effects.
+I shall not quote case records to illustrate the psychic events arising under the influence of stimuli starting primarily from the somatic organism, or of somatic phenomena elicited by psychic effects.
 In previous papers we have reported on observations, the reality of which has been proved by the success or failure of treatment.
-These cases showed that psychic changes in the personality can be elicited not only by grave and sometimes lethal somatic illnesses, but the younger the patient, the more do comparatively mild somato-organic functional disturbances (dehydration, acidosis, retention of certain materials in the body fluids) affect his psyche in a temporary or lasting manner.
-Secondary functional disturbances and complaints of physiological character may arise in nearly all somatic systems under a continuous psychic influence, and after lasting functional disturbance some tertiary morphological changes may develop.
+These cases showed that psychic changes in the personality can be elicited not only by grave and sometimes lethal somatic illnesses, but the younger the patient, the more do comparatively mild somato-organic functional disturbances ces (dehydration, acidosis, retention of certain materials in the body fluids) affect his psyche in a transitory or lasting manner.
+Secondary functional disturbances and complaints of physiological character may arise in nearly all somatic systems under a continuous psychic influence, and after lasting functional disturbances some tertiary morphological changes may develop.

-Not only somatic and psychic factors continuously affect each other within the personality; everyday processes also do so.
+Somatic and psychic factors continuously affect each other within the personality; everyday processes also do so.
 The psychic effects of gastrointestinal function are well known.
-A pleasant dinner made up of favourite dishes of the individual will cause an euphoric state, even without any spirits.
+A pleasant dinner made up of favourite dishes will cause euphoria, even without spirits.
 And, if we only think of our favourable dish, salivary secretion starts.
 Similar examples can be taken from the field of sexual life.
-The psyche is activated in partner search on the basis of an increased hormonal release and, on the contrary. if the individual thinks of his partner, which means a merely psychic stimulus, the same hormonal process starts in the organs as if the individual had in fact met the partner, as if a natural stimulus had affected him.
-These are examples of complicated somatopsychic and psycho-somatic processes with complicated interconnections.
+The psyche is activated in partner search on the basis of an increased hormonal release and, on the contrary, if the individual thinks of his partner, which means a merely psychic stimulus, the same hormonal process starts in the organs as if the individual had in fact met the partner, as if a natural stimulus had affected him.
+These are examples of complicated somato-psychic and psycho-somatic processes with complicated interconnections.
 When e.g. a susceptible person has had a substantial dinner, his stomach becomes overfilled, his diaphragm pushed up and his heart is dislocated upwards and to the left.
-This abnormal situation of the heart may affect the coronary circulation, causing the symptoms of angina pectoris in the somatic organism.
-If there is fear of cardiac death in the conscious element of the individual's psyche, the sensation of the symptom mentioned above is stimulated in the conscious, causing an increased fear of death and eliciting anxiety in the emotional sphere.
-This anxiety as a psychic stress sets in motion a distress process, as a result the coronary disturbance increase, resulting secondarily in serious psychic angina pectoris, and without due intervention the vicious circle may cause not only functional but also morphologic disturbances of the heart.
+This abnormal situation of the heart may affect the coronary circulation, causing symptoms of angina pectoris.
+If there is fear of cardiac death in the conscious element of the individual's psyche, the sensation of the symptom is stimulated in the conscious, causing an increased fear of death and eliciting anxiety in the emotional sphere.
+This anxiety as a psychic stress sets in motion a distress process.
+In consequence, the coronary disturbance increases, resulting secondarily angina pectoris, in psychic without due intervention the vicious circle may cause not only functional but also morphologic disturbances of the heart.